 Steve comes from a musical family, from a grandfather who played guitar, banjo, and ukulele, to his brother, a founding member of Old Crow Medicine Show.
-He's an award-winning guitar player who can play just about anything with strings; from his first gig at age thirteen, to his ten-year association with Holly, he's played all kinds of music including rock, country, jazz, funk, blues, and, of course, folk.
+He's an award-winning guitar player; from his first gig at age thirteen, to his twelve-year association with Holly, he's played all kinds of music including rock, country, jazz, funk, blues, and, of course, folk.
 Holly played music all through school, then took a twenty-year hiatus to raise her kids.
 She started writing music for her children's lessons – "In the Blue Room" (Letters from the Road), grew out of a lesson about the constellations.
 After a successful open mike appearance, she jumped back into performing.
 You can hear several influences in Steve and Holly's music, from vivid story songs like John Prine's, to intricate guitar work inspired by Tony Rice.

 If you're looking for watertight harmonies, tasty guitar, and solid songs, look no further than Neptune's Car.
 You might want to check the nearest lighthouse, too.

 The 45th Parallel charted at #2 in February 2015 and included two #5 songs, "The 45th Parallel" and "A Blue Sky Turned to Rust."